jyaacoub/CNN_mnist/README.md

   - MnistDataReader: class to read and parse through the Mnist data to provide meaningful inputs and labels for our network.
   - MnistMatrix: class that holds the actual data for each image.

-**GUI**
+**GUI:**
 CNN_mnist/src/main/java/GUI/
- -Display: This is the file to run if you want to see the network work in real-time.
-I have already included some serialized networks
-      that have been trained to be used for this purpose.
+ - Display: This is the file to run if you want to see the network work in real-time.
+I have already included some serialized networks that have been trained to be used for this purpose.